- 1 Learn How To Store Seeds For Years

 Any of these options can be placed inside cold storage in a NewAir AB-850 Beverage Cooler, allowing you to keep your seeds neatly organized in a cold storage option that’s safe.
 And the better your seeds are protected, the longer they’ll last.

-Full Disclosure: Newair provided their mini-fridge to Epic Gardening to use and evaluate for review purposes.
-See the review process here.
+Disclosure: Newair provided their mini-fridge to Epic Gardening to use and evaluate for review purposes.
+See our review process here.